diegobarrientosp/CMU-ML-AI-Portfolio/Systems-and-Toolchains-for-AI-Engineers/FIFA-End-to-End-Data-Engineering-and-ML-Project/README.md

 ## 🚀 **1.
 Introduction**

-This project implements a **complete end-to-end data engineering and machine learning pipeline** using the FIFA-22 player dataset, the goal is to predict player overall ratings using different machine learning models.
+This project implements a **production-oriented, end-to-end data engineering and machine learning system** using the FIFA-22 player dataset.
+The objective is to predict player overall ratings while emphasizing **scalability, reproducibility, and system-level design**, rather than isolated model training.
 It covers every major stage of a modern ML system, including:

 * Data ingestion & transformation
 * SQL database design and population